microsoft/z3guide/website/docs-smtlib/04 - optimization/04 - softconstraints.md

 (get-model)
 ```

 You can use identifiers to group soft constraints.
 You can also repeat the same soft constraint.
 Every repetition counts independently.
-In the example we add the soft constrsaint `a` twice and force it to be false.
+In the example we add the soft constraint `a` twice and force it to be false.
 The penalty for group `x` is therefore 2.
 The penalty for group `y` is because there is only one soft constraint that is impossible to satisfy.

 ```z3
 (declare-const a Bool)